Storidge/cio-faq/cluster.md

 # Cluster

-### If we have to migrate volumes to another location, is it easy with this plugin?
+### Is it possible to migrate volumes to another location?

-Moving a volume from one cluster to another cluster at a different location is a roadmap item.
+`cioctl migrate` is used to move a volume from one Storidge cluster to another Storidge cluster.

-Concept is similar to Docker engine but for storage.
-As long as a Storidge engine is there, you can move the volume with a `volume move` command to a different cluster.
+`cioctl migrate docker` migrates docker named volumes, while `cioctl migrate generic` supports specifying the mountpoint for the data to be migrated.
+See [cioctl migrate](https://docs.storidge.com/cioctl_cli/migrate.html) docs for details.

 ### What about split brain?
 Do you need three managers minimum like Swarm?